Mahnoor-Rana/Exploratory-Data-Analysis/README.md

 - Plotting simple statistics such as mean plots, standard deviation plots, box plots, and main effects plots of the raw data.
 - Positioning such plots so as to maximize our natural pattern-recognition abilities.

 You can see my notebook.
-Allt he work is explained in detail.
+All  the work is explained in detail.